Stochastic1017/Portfolio-Builder-Simulator-Dashboard/README.md

 * Visualize historical performance of chosen asset:
   * Line chart of price trends over multiple ranges (1M, 3M, 6M, 1Y, 2Y).
-  * Line chart of daily log-returns overlayed with 95% confidence intervals.
+  * Line chart of daily log-returns overlaid with 95% confidence intervals.
   * Histogram of returns overlaid with a Gaussian distribution with estimated mean and variance.

 * Generate a statistical summary including mean, variance, skewness, kurtosis, hypothesis testing, and normality checks.